 What are the benefits of having a Death Doula?

-Hospice nurses, chaplains, and social workers are often spread thin.
-Doulas work alongside hospice, in a support role, helping to fill in the gaps.
-Doulas offer emotional support, as well as non-medical care in the form of respite, caregiving, legacy projects, meaning making, vigil planning, funeral planning, and so much more.
+Doulas work as an added layer of care, independent of, but alongside hospice staff.
+Doulas offer emotional support, as well as non-medical care in the form of respite, care giving, legacy projects, meaning making, vigil planning, funeral planning, and so much more.

 Are Death Doulas covered by insurance?

 No. At this time, all charges incurred are paid out-of-pocket.

 Can I use my FSA or HSA to pay for an Death Doula?